 Q: Is there any legal requirement for how fast goods I order are shipped?

 Yes.
-The Federal Trade Commission (FTC) has a “mail order rule” which provides that, unless another deadline is specifically stated by the vendor before the sale, goods ordered via the Internet must be shipped within 30 days.
-The customer must be notified of any delay and under some circumstances must be given the option to cancel the order.
+The Federal Trade Commission (FTC) has a “mail order rule.”
+This rule provides that, unless another deadline is specifically stated by the vendor before the sale, goods ordered via the Internet must be shipped within 30 days.
+The customer must be notified of any delay and, under some circumstances, must be given the option to cancel the order.
 For more information, search for “mail order rule” on the FTC website at www.ftc.gov

-The days of “no sales tax” for online sales are quickly fading into history.
+A: The days of “no sales tax” for online sales are quickly fading into history.
 For years, the Internet was a “no sales tax” haven.
-There have been many proposals in Congress to require sales tax on all Internet transactions, but none ever passed.
+There have been many proposals in Congress to require sales tax on all Internet transactions, but none has ever passed.
 (The “Internet Tax Freedom Act” does not affect taxes of online sales of goods and services, but only prohibits new taxes on the Internet connection itself.)
 In 2013, however, the U.S. Supreme Court gave a green light to state efforts to require large online retailers to charge sales tax, even if the retailer does not have a physical presence in the state.
-Thus, the sales tax disadvantage to storefront merchants will come to an end as soon as states like Ohio realize that there is no longer any reason they cannot collect sales tax.
+Thus, the sales tax disadvantage to storefront merchants is coming to an end as more and more states require online merchants to collect sales tax.
 Technically, when consumers make out-of-state online purchases that would be subject to sales tax if purchased in-state, they are supposed to keep track of those purchases and pay an equivalent amount of “use tax” to the state.
 These “use tax” laws are rarely enforced now that more online merchants are collecting sales tax.